gryphonshafer/quizsage/docs/material_labels.md

 ### Intersection

 An *intersection* is similar to a filter, but where a filter removes from the preceding set of label components, an intersection results in the verses that exist within both the preceding and following label components.
-Filters start with a tilde character (i.e. “~”) followed by certain label components.
+Intersections start with a tilde character (i.e. “~”) followed by certain label components.
 For example, consider:

 > Rom 1-3; Jam 1:2-8 ~ Rom 2-6